stelzinga/MF/Management_Framework-Appendix.md

 ### Objective Notation Weaknesses
 There are some weaknesses in Objective Notation:
-- Objectives consume Assets and/or Suppliers which are not reflected in the Objective Notation Format, although they can be detailed through the Reference Indicator.
+- Objectives consume Assets which are not reflected in the Objective Notation Format, although they can be detailed through the Reference Indicator.
+- Objectives can be performed by Suppliers which can be captured in the Owner Indicator, but if the Owner as in accountable person is a Staff then there is no Space for a Supplier name.
+In that case they need to be added in the Reference Indicator.
 - Objective Notation is very versatile and allows for intricate details (see last example above).
 There is a risk that entries become too long to be practical.

 ### Objective Notation and Eisenhower Matrix
-Tying the five status indicators of Projects to the Eisenhower Matrix principles (see [## Eisenhower Matrix]), yields:
+Tying the status indicators of Projects to the Eisenhower Matrix principles (see [## Eisenhower Matrix]), yields:

-urgent + important                -> do now    ->  !
+urgent + important                -> do now    ->  "! "
-not urgent + important         -> do later   ->  / and .
+not urgent + important         -> do later   ->  "/ " and ". "
-urgent + not important         -> delegate ->  ~
+urgent + not important         -> delegate ->  "~ "
-not urgent + not important  -> delete      ->  x
+not urgent + not important  -> delete      ->  "= " and "x "

 The latter one reflects an Objective that would be created *and* completed, or, because a Project has finished, it is neither urgent nor important anymore.

 From a managerial perspective this means only Projects of the following type are performed by the Manager himself: "!", "/" and "."
-Other projects are delegated "~" or deleted "x".
+Other projects are delegated "~" or deleted "=" or completed the moment they are created.
 So what if a Manager would need to do something himself, but them requires some input from someone else.
 One way to achieve that is as follows:
 / Do some task [~ Get input {someone}]
 ________________________________________
 ## Tasks Definition (Procedure)